 There are a few factors that will affect the processing time of your application and how long it takes to immigrate or come to Canada:

 Below, we go through some of the most popular streams and approximate processing times.
 It is important to remember that processing times cannot be guaranteed and are estimates only.
-The following times are based on IRCC’s average processing times as stated on December 7th, 2021.
+The following times are based on IRCC’s average processing times as stated on November, 2023.

 Please note that sometimes processing times depend on whether an application was submitted electronically using the online procedure, or in hard copy through a paper-based procedure.
 Processing times outlined below specify if they vary between online versus paper-based applications.

-*Due to the effects of COVID-19, Immigration, Refugees, Citizenship Canada (IRCC) is unable to process applications normally or provide accurate processing times for many applications.
-If you have already applied, you can check your status page for for more information on the processing time for your application.
+* If you have already applied, you can check your status page for for more information on the processing time for your application.

 This includes the Federal Skilled Worker (FSW), Federal Skilled Trades (FST), and Canadian Experience Class (CEC) streams, as well as some Provincial Nominee Programs (PNP).

-Prior to the pandemic, in 80% of cases, an application submitted through Express Entry is processed within 6 months from the date it is received.
-Please note that these processing times do not include the time it takes to submit an Express Entry profile, receive an Invitation to Apply (ITA), and prepare the final application for submission.
+Please note that the processing times do not include the time it takes to submit an Express Entry profile, receive an Invitation to Apply (ITA), and prepare the final application for submission.
+If you’re looking to find out the estimated duration for the entire Express Entry process, starting from the preparation stage, please refer to our guide titled How Long Does Express Entry Take in Canada?

 Study permits vary greatly in processing time depending on the applicant’s country of residence.

-The shortest processing time is approximately 8 weeks, but applicants applying from some countries can expect processing times close to 13 weeks.
+The shortest processing time is approximately 8 weeks, but applicants applying from some countries can expect processing times close to 17 weeks.
 Study visa processing times also vary depending on the volume of applications received, so if you’re applying close to the beginning of Canada’s academic year you may experience delays.

 This is a visa type that falls under the work permit extension category.
 Application processing times for post-graduation work permits vary depending on which method you use to apply.

-If you submit your application online or by mail, it should be processed within 106 days.
+If you submit your application online or by mail, it should be processed within 134 days.

-A new permanent resident (PR) card takes 56 days to process.
-However, renewing or replacing an old PR card takes can take 136 days to process.
+A new permanent resident (PR) card takes 36 days to process.
+However, renewing or replacing an old PR card takes can take 70 days to process.

 Applications take approximately 12 months to be processed when sponsoring a spouse for permanent residence.